hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 * your PostGIS database is on another server

 ## When not to use it
 * you use cache-features=false...
-If you want to reduce map rendering time, you should first consider not  querying the database twice, if you have enough RAM to store the query restults
+If you want to reduce map rendering time, you should first consider not  querying the database twice, if you have enough RAM to store the query results
 * you have less than 3 PostGIS layers
 * you have very heterogenous layers : for example, a huge road layers that takes 8 times longer to render than the other layers